rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And the four living creatures said, Amen! and the elders fell down and worshiped. ^0514

 Now I watched when the Lamb opened one of the seven seals, and I heard one of the four living creatures say with a voice like thunder, Come! ^0601

 And I looked, and behold, a white horse!
 And its rider had a bow, and a crown was given to him, and he came out conquering, and to conquer. ^0602

 When he opened the second seal, I heard the second living creature say, Come! ^0603

 And out came another horse, bright red.
-Its rider was permitted to take peace from the earth, so that people should slay one another, and he was given a great sword. ^0604
+Its rider was permitted to take peace from the earth, so that men should slay one another, and he was given a great sword. ^0604

 When he opened the third seal, I heard the third living creature say, Come!
 And I looked, and behold, a black horse!
 And its rider had a pair of scales in his hand. ^0605